camRight/MetaCodeQuiz/README.md

 ## Questions:

 If the dev wants to console log multiple object properties in the same console.log() '&&' does not work.
-How do we print multiple properties ont the same line?
+How do we print multiple properties on the same line?

 1. ,
 2. andAlso